ansible-middleware/ansible-middleware-workshop/instructions/6-deploying-applications.md

         dest: "{{ wildfly_install_workdir }}/{{ app.name }}"
 ```

-Finally we'll add the following to the tasks section of the jboss.yml file to deploy the application:
+Finally we'll add the following to the end of the tasks section of the jboss.yml file to deploy the application:

 ```
     - name: "Deploy webapp"